Archives

 The BCFA Archive dates back to February 2022.
 Our archives allow members to study information preceding the most recent reports in order to gain full understanding regardless of their current familiarity with the topic of interest.

-Ukrainian General Staff: about 940 Russian casualties in the last day
+Ukrainian General Staff: Russian casualties approach 1.3 million

 Read More »